Keynotes

 Professor

-Katrina Navickas is Professor of History at the University of Hertfordshire, UK.
+Katrina Navickas is Professor of history at the University of Hertfordshire, UK.
 She works on the history of protest and social movements from the eighteenth century to the present day.
-She is author of Protest and the Politics of Space and Place, 1789-1848 (Manchester University Press, 2015) and Loyalism and Radicalism in Lancashire, 1798-1815 (Oxford University Press, 2009), and is currently completing her next monograph, Contested Commons: Protest and Public Space in England (Reaktion Books, forthcoming).
+She is author of Protest and the Politics of Space and Place, 1789-1848 (Manchester University Press, 2015) and Loyalism and Radicalism in Lancashire, 1798-1815 (Oxford University Press, 2009), and is currently completing her next monograph, Contested Commons: a History of Protest and Public Space in England (Reaktion Books, forthcoming).
 She was a British Academy mid-career fellow in 2018-19, and has taught at the universities of Oxford and Edinburgh before joining Hertfordshire in 2009.